HeyItsGwen/Respondy/README.md

 ## How It Works

-Every 30 seconds, this bot will run 3 checks:
+Every 30 seconds (or whatever time you set), this bot will run 3 checks:
-* If it's been mentioned,
+* If it's been mentioned, (@accountname)
 * If it's been 12 hours and it's time to tweet,
 * And if it's name has been used as a hashtag.
+(Or whatever hashtag you tell it to listen for)

 If any of those things have happened, it will happily tweet and retweet whatever it finds!

+## Testing Instructions

+Unit testing for this should be done by removing all methods from the loop in RespondyB.rb And testing them with different inputs each time.

+With the way the API/Framework is set up, and since this bot checks the twitter website every 30 seconds, and compares tweet ID info every time
+You can't easily set it up programatically, and doing so would take a lot more time and effort than actually testing each function yourself, as it's such a simple bot.

+Testing should occur as follows:

+Make sure the bot is running

+To test the response function:
+    Tweet at the bot, wait 30 seconds for a reply, check the console if it doesn't happen.
+    Tweet at the bot again, wait 30 seconds, make sure the response is different.
+To test the hashtag response function:
+    Tweet '#respondyb' (or any variation of capitalization), wait 30 seconds for a retweet, Then check the console if that doesn't happen.
+    Then wait another 30 seconds to make sure it doesn't try to retweet the retweet.
+To test the random tweet function:
+    When the bot starts, it should output a random tweet.
+    After 12 hours it should output another.
+If you wish to test on a time less than 12 hours, Change the second line of the function, where it says '>= 0.5' to a smaller number.
+    1 would 24 hours, 0.5 is 12 hours, 0.25 is 6 hours, etc.

 ## Technologies